MatthiasDM/LCMS/README.md

 - [ ] Create extra field for subcategory specification, this is to group problems more easily.
 - [ ] Complete the workflow.
 - [ ] Use the module "Tasks" for centralisation of workflow-tasks.
-- [ ] A "Task" is found in a jqGrid where are "Tasks" are shown.
+- [ ] A "Task" is found in a jqGrid where all "Tasks" are shown.
 An IT-related task will redirect to the problem in the Nonconformity management module.
 A validation task to confirm a problem is solved will show the follow-up of the problem and will have a link that send a server-request to change the status of the ticket, which will 'complete' the task.
 - [ ] Change mark-up of email notifications.